zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-17-LCM-Zymo-Pico-Methyl-Seq-Library-Prep.md

 1. Dilute PreAmp primer by 0.5X (0.5 uL H2O, 0.5 uL PreAmp Primer)
 2. Use 10 cycles in library amp step

+Jill also made the following adjustments:
+	Section 1 - incubation with warmed DNA elubtion buffer shortened from 5 to 3 minutes.
+Emma reported that she typically got less out of the column if she did the full 5 minutes.
+	Section 3 - Incubation with warmed DNA elubtion buffer shortened from 5 to 2.5 minutes.
+	Section 5 - incubation with warmed DNA elubtion buffer shortened from 5 to 2.5 minutes.

 ### Results !
 Much better!!

 (THANK YOU JILL)